• Home

 Instructions

-• While the rolls cool, make the cream cheese frosting using a mixer by combining the 6 tablespoons butter, 1 ½ cups powdered sugar, ¼ cup cream cheese, and ½ teaspoon vanilla extract until smooth and mixed well.
+• Step 9: Make the Frosting: While rolls cool slightly, beat 6 tablespoons butter, 1 ½ cups powdered sugar, ¼ cup cream cheese, and ½ teaspoon vanilla until smooth and creamy.

 Notes